-Wedding or marriage vows originated back in the time of Roman Empire, and since then they have been evolving and deviating by religions, traditions, location, etc. Despite all the changes, there is something essential in the wedding promises that did last out – they are special words uniting the couples and representing their mutual commitment.
+Wedding or marriage vows originated back in the time of the Roman Empire, and since then they have been evolving and deviating by religions, traditions, location, etc. Despite all the changes, there is something essential in the wedding promises that did last out – they are special words uniting the couples and representing their mutual commitment.
 That is why finding a perfect word for your marriage is extremely important.
-So, take your time and go through these 12 wedding vows inspirations we’ve prepared for you!
+So, take your time and go through these 12 traditional wedding vows inspirations we’ve prepared for you!

 This starts with asking the right question: “What wedding vow style is right for me?”